ONEARMY/academy/contributors/Translators.md

 For other smaller changes (such as word changes), crowdin will use it's bank of all previous translations to automatically detect and suggest translation changes.
 These should be reviewed by the manager and can usually be updated pretty quickly.

-For larger changes, such as addition of new files, or large text changes then it is likely that maangers will want to assign the file back to translators for translation.
+For larger changes, such as addition of new files, or large text changes then it is likely that managers will want to assign the file back to translators for translation.

 ## TODO
 - General workflow